mysociety/alaveteli/lib/acts_as_xapian/README.txt

 * :terms, things which come with a prefix (before a :) in search queries.
-Specify an array triple of [ field, char, prefix ] where ** char is an arbitary single upper case char used in the Xapian database, just pick any single uppercase character, but use a different one for each prefix.
+Specify an array triple of [ field, char, prefix ] where ** char is an arbitrary single upper case char used in the Xapian database, just pick any single uppercase character, but use a different one for each prefix.
 ** prefix is the part to use in search queries that goes before the :
 For example, if you were making Google and indexing to be able to later do a